American Express Merchant Financing Review

 Founded in 2011, American Express Merchant Financing is Amex’s contribution to the world of online lending.
 The company offers term loans with lengths of one- or two-years and settlement advances that are dispersed and repaid on a monthly basis.

 Although technically Amex offers loans, these loans are structured similarly to merchant cash advances (MCA).
-Instead of charging interest, your fee is calculated once.
-Amex normally collects the principal and the fee by taking a percentage of your credit and debit card sales.
+Instead of charging interest, Amex charges a “flax, fixed fee,” which means that your total payback amount will be determined before you borrow the funds.
+To repay, Amex normally collects the principal and the fee by taking a percentage of your credit and debit card sales.

 Of course, the biggest difference between Amex and an MCA is that the former tends to be much less expensive.
-While cash advances notoriously have fees that range from $0.10 – $0.50 per dollar borrowed, Amex’s fees normally land somewhere between $0.06 and $0.26 per dollar.
-In other words, you can expect APRs somewhere between 11% and 27%.
+While cash advances notoriously have fees that range from $0.10 – $0.60 per dollar borrowed, Amex’s fees normally land somewhere between $0.06 and $0.26 per dollar.
+Although technically you can’t calculate an APR on this product, the APR on an equivalent loan would be somewhere between 11% and 27%.

 For everybody else, however, Amex Merchant Financing is certainly a source of working capital worth considering.
 Read on for the details!

-American Express offers settlement advances and one- or two-year term loans.
+American Express offers settlement advances and short-term loans.

 These are the minimum requirements to get a loan from Amex: